samhaile7/ElectronicMedicalRecordApp-Backend/README.md

 App is used for technical demonstration purposes only and is not to be used as medical or therapeutic data and/or advice.

-Inspired by desired functionality of hospital EMR software while rehabilitating patients in the ICU as an occupational therapist.
+Idea for this app inspired by missing functionality of hospital EMR software used while rehabilitating patients in the ICU as an occupational therapist.

 ### App Features